sanhozay/CLGen/README.md

 Redefinition of an alias within an item is not allowed.

+Global aliases are alias definitions defined outside the scope of an item.
-Global aliases can be used in any item and must be declared immediately before the first item, after the author definition.
+They can be used in any item but must be defined before use.

 ### Types